AysenurKH/pythongame/README.md

 ### Game

-Some info about the game
+This is a Python implementation of the dice game "Pig".

 ---